The captain cuts the engine and our dive boat glides to a silent stop.

 The SS Rangoon

-is a 60M long 1800 Ton heavy sailing/steamer build by
+is a 60M long 1800 Ton heavy sailing/steamer built by

-G.F Henry, her steam engines thrust out 400 BHP on her routine trips
+thrust out 450 BHP on her routine trips

 The immaculate white sand seem to